bitextor/pdf-extract/README.md

     default:
       // code block
    }
+   //Common rules
+   //code block
    return lines;
 }

 //Adjusts the line to repair poorly rendered objects that may be split, but are one. function repairObjectSequence(line) {
+   //Different PDF creation tools may create objects that are invalid.
+Custom handlers can be added here.
+   // code block
    return line;
 }

-//Custom detection that would identify a section as a header.
-This is only called if internal logic has not already identified the content as a header and is within the first 5 paragraphs on the page. function isHeader(lines, pageWidth, pageHeight) {
+//Custom detection that would identify a section as a header. function isHeader(lines, pageWidth, pageHeight) {
    //code block
    return false;
 }

-//Custom detection that would identify a section as a footer.
-This is only called if internal logic has not already identified the content as a footer and is within the last 5 paragraphs on the page. function isFooter(lines, pageWidth, pageHeight) {
+//Custom detection that would identify a section as a footer. function isFooter(lines, pageWidth, pageHeight) {
   //code block
   return false;